-The new Siemens Bank branch founded in Singapore in March 2017 is required to comply with local regulatory requirements and reporting obligations in the Monetary Authority of Singapore (MAS) reporting system.
+The Siemens Bank branch in Singapore founded in March 2017 is required to comply with local regulatory requirements and reporting obligations in the Monetary Authority of Singapore (MAS) reporting system.
 The local regulatory requirements are based on the Basel III framework and are essentially comparable with the European requirements.
 The monitoring and development of changes and adjustments to local regulatory requirements is also part of Siemens Bank's Compliance Program.

 In May 2018, MAS published the final "Notice Revised MAS 610/1003."
 The monthly report 1003 serves MAS as a statistical basis for the balance sheet evaluation and is extended substantially under the new standard.
 Due to the COVID-19 pandemic, the start of the reporting obligation was postponed.
-The Notice will now be applicable from July 2021 onwards, with a prior mandatory six-month test phase.
+The Notice has now been applicable since July 2021.

-Siemens Bank will address the requirements of the Singapore Banking Act, which was revised in 2020, in a separate project.
+Siemens Bank addressed the requirements of the Singapore Banking Act, which was revised in 2020, in a separate project and implemented them in 2021.